finos/FDC3/docs/api-bridging/spec.md

 }
 ```

-When applying the updated channel state, it should be noted that desktop agents will not have context listeners for previously unknown channels and can simply record that channel's state for use when that channel is first used.
+When applying the updated channel state, it should be noted that desktop agents will not have context listeners for previously unknown channels, and can simply record that channel's state for use when that channel is first used.
 For known channel names, the Desktop Agent must also compare its current state to that which it has just received and may need to broadcast context to existing connected listeners.
 As context listeners can be registered for either a specific type or all types some care is necessary when doing so (as the most recently transmitted Context should be received by un-typed listeners).
 Hence, updating listeners for a known channel should be performed as follows:

 1. The incoming channel state `channelState` for a particular channel should be processed from last (oldest) to first.
 2. If there is no current context of that type, broadcast it to listeners of that specific type only.